operasoftware/devopera/src/blog/_posts/2012-03-26-whats-new-in-opera-development-snapshots-march-26-2012.md

 <h2 id="html5">HTML5</h2>

 <ul>
 <li><p>This build introduces initial support for <a href="http://dev.w3.org/html5/spec/dnd.html">HTML5 Drag and Drop</a>.
 With DnD, Web pages can natively drag elements, selections and microdata from one page onto another, or drag files from the operating system and drop them onto a Web page.
-Have a play with this <a href="http://people.opera.com/miket/2012/3/dnddemo.html">simple demo</a>. <a href="http://people.opera.com/miket/2012/3/">Another demo</a> presents a list of fruit that you can drag around&#x2014;have a look at the code and see how you can break this in iteresting ways, and try to figure out why the words and rows are draggable, but the fruit images aren&#39;t. </p>
+Have a play with this <a href="http://people.opera.com/miket/2012/3/dnddemo.html">simple demo</a>. <a href="http://people.opera.com/miket/2012/3/">Another demo</a> presents a list of fruit that you can drag around&#x2014;have a look at the code and see how you can break this in interesting ways, and try to figure out why the words and rows are draggable, but the fruit images aren&#39;t. </p>

 <p>Currently, we&#x2019;ve got some bugs and limitations with this initial HTML5 Drag and Drop support, such as issues with dragging to and from external applications.
 Please give us your feedback and report any DnD-specific issues <a href="http://my.opera.com/community/forums/topic.dml?id=1340612">here</a>.</p></li>
 <li><p>Previously, Opera did not expose how much of a video was preloaded in the native controls that are associated with a video element.
 This has now been added.
 Here is <a href="http://people.opera.com/miket/2012/3/buffer.html">a demonstration of that effect</a>.</p></li>